JasperEHunt/JasperEHunt.github.io/index.md

 * Classification and regression;
 * ...and more!

-I am also interested in the communication of statistical concepts and public outreach to increase societal understanding of AI concepts.
+I am also interested in the communication of statistical concepts and public outreach to increase societal understanding of AI.

 If you are interested in collaborating on a research project or think I might be a good fit for your team, please reach out!